drshahizan/research-design/materials/rq.md

 7. **Ethical**: Is the research question ethical?
 It should not involve any harm to participants or unethical practices in the research process.

-## Poorly formulated research questions

-1. **"Why is the sky blue?"**: While this might seem like a good question, it's not a good research question for computer science because it's not related to the field.
-A good research question should be relevant to your field of study.
+## Crafting Effective Research Questions in Computer Science

+Formulating a strong research question is a crucial first step in any computer science investigation.
+A well-defined question lays the groundwork for a focused and impactful research project.
+Here, we explore some common pitfalls in question formulation and provide examples of effective research questions.

+**Avoiding Unclear or Unfocused Questions:**

+* **Relevance:** Questions like "Why is the sky blue?" are not relevant to computer science and should be tailored to the field.
-2. **"Is Python a good programming language?"**: This question is too subjective and could lead to biased results.
-A better question might be, "What are the advantages and disadvantages of using Python for data analysis?"
+* **Subjectivity:**  "Is Python a good language?" is subjective and can lead to biased results.
+A better approach would be to identify specific strengths and weaknesses for a particular application, such as data analysis.

-3. **"How can we solve world hunger using technology?"**: This question is too broad and complex to be addressed effectively in a single research project.
-It could be narrowed down to something like, "How can machine learning be used to optimize crop yields?"
+* **Scope:** Questions like "How can technology solve world hunger?" are too broad.
+A more focused approach, like "Can machine learning optimize crop yields?" allows for deeper investigation.

-4. **"Can computers think?"**: This question is too vague and philosophical.
-A more specific and researchable question might be, "What are the capabilities and limitations of artificial intelligence in mimicking human cognitive processes?"
+* **Vagueness:** "Can computers think?" is a philosophical question.
+A more specific and researchable question would  explore capabilities and limitations of AI in mimicking human cognitive processes.

-5. **"Will quantum computing become mainstream?"**: This question is speculative and not easily researchable.
-A better question might be, "What are the current challenges and potential solutions in making quantum computing more accessible?"
+* **Speculation:** "Will quantum computing become mainstream?" is difficult to research.
+A better question might be, "What challenges hinder the widespread adoption of quantum computing?"

-## Examples of a research question in Computer Science
+**Elements of a Strong Research Question:**

+* **Clarity:** The question should be clearly stated and understandable by someone familiar with the field.
+* **Focus:** The question should target a specific aspect of computer science.
+* **Complexity:** The question should require in-depth research and analysis, not a simple answer.
+* **Contestability:** The question should allow for debate and exploration of different solutions or perspectives.

+**Examples of Effective Research Questions:**

 1. **"How can machine learning algorithms be optimized to improve their performance in predicting stock market trends?"**: This question is clear, focused on a specific topic (machine learning and stock market prediction), complex (requires understanding and application of machine learning algorithms), and arguable (different algorithms and optimization techniques can lead to different results).